ARM is among managers of surface observatories that will validate and use new satellite data

 “We haven’t really had a lidar in space with those kinds of capabilities before,” says Mather.

-The predecessor to the EarthCARE lidar is the operationally similar Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO), launched in 2006.
+The predecessor to the EarthCARE lidar is the operationally similar Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO), launched in 2006.
 There is some evidence that the EarthCARE lidar will be better at detecting optically thinner clouds than CALIPSO, at least in daytime.
 This will improve how thin clouds like cirrus are represented in models.

 A Sensitive Radar